chazlarson/telly-testing/README.md

 # telly-testing
 These are some simple test scripts I use for [telly](https://github.com/tellytv/telly).
 They are pretty braindead, but do what I wanted done.

+>NOTE: These scripts are using egrep or sed to process the regex.  telly uses go regex, so there may be differences in the regex processing.
+Typically, the regex being used in telly are pretty simple [this OR that OR the other] so this works well enough.

 ## Setup
 `config.example`